-The Early Learning Centre (ELC) provides a positive and enthusiastic introduction to education for boys and girls between the ages of three and five years.
-The program operates five days a week and offers a full day program.
-Children can attend for five days, three days (Monday, Wednesday and Friday) or two days (Tuesday and Thursday).
+The Murray W. Verso Centre for Early Childhood Learning was opened in 1999, and provides a positive and enthusiastic introduction to education for boys and girls between the ages of three and five years.

-The most important goal of our curriculum is to help children become enthusiastic learners.
+The most important goal of our curriculum is to help children become enthusiastic lifelong learners in an environment where they are valued, cared for, nurtured and respected.
 This means encouraging them to be active and creative explorers who are not afraid to try out their ideas and to think their own thoughts.
-Our goal is to help children become independent, self-confident, inquisitive learners.

 The play based program is planned, organised and supported by early childhood teachers and staff.
 It takes into account the varying developmental skills and needs of each child and also builds upon the many strengths and skills they bring to the Early Learning Centre.

-Our aim in being actively involved in the wider school community is to develop in the children a true sense of “belonging” and being valued members of such a community.
-On many occasions we have welcomed the Headmaster, the two Deputy Heads and the Head of the Junior School who all enjoy opportunities to share special experiences with the children.
-These interactions give senior staff opportunities to observe the growing skills and abilities of young children and clearly show the children they are important within the whole school environment.
+Children in our ELC are also actively involved in the wider school community, helping them to develop a sense of belonging within the Trinity community.
+We regularly welcome the Headmaster, the Heads of the Junior and Senior Schools, and other senior staff to share special experiences with the children.
+These interactions give our staff an opportunity to observe the growing skills and abilities of our children, and clearly show the children they are important and valued within the whole-school environment.